patrikkj/terraform-k8s-kubeconfig/README.md

 }
 ```

-Create a kubeconfig file on a remote resource (for example when adding a worker node to a `k3s` cluster), using the cluster name as the context and user names:
+### Example 2 - Remote usage

-Note that wrapping variable names in parentheses (e.g. `(local.cluster_name) = {...}`) is required when used as keys in a map/object.
+Create/replace a kubeconfig file on a remote resource, e.g. when adding a worker node to a `k3s` cluster.

 ```hcl
 locals {